 This includes graphics cards, which can run upwards of $700 per piece, regardless of what cryptocurrency you choose to mine.
 However, it’s possible to build a basic mining rig suitable for mining less popular cryptocurrencies for around $3,000.

 Miners must consider the machine’s longevity and profitability when choosing the right machine to invest in.
-Profitability is determined primarily by the machine’s cost per TH (Terahash or trillions of Hashes), its wattage per TH, and your hosting costs.
+Profitability is determined primarily by the machine’s cost per hash, its wattage per hash, and your hosting costs.

-If hosting costs are low enough, it is a good idea to prioritize the ‘price/TH’ rather than the ‘watts/TH.’
-Your lower operational expenses will offset the decrease in the efficiency of your machine.
+If hosting costs are low enough, it is a good idea to prioritize the ‘price/H’ rather than the ‘watts/H.’ Your lower operational expenses will offset the decrease in the efficiency of your machine.

 Mining pool

-A cryptocurrency mining pool is a group of miners that work together and share the reward.
+A cryptocurrency mining pool is a group of miners that work together to mine blocks and share the reward.
 Individual miners can join a mining pool to compete with the mining farms.
 This can speed up the mining process while also lowering the difficulty of mining, making it more profitable.

 Profitability calculators

-To calculate the cost-benefit ratio of bitcoin mining, there are many profitability calculators available online.
+There are many profitability calculators available online to calculate the cost-benefit of mining.
 Most calculators will ask you to input the available hashing power, energy consumption, electricity cost, and the fee of the mining pool.
 You can find one such Bitcoin profitability calculator here.

-Make sure to run your analysis multiple times with different prices to determine the cost of power as well as the bitcoin value.
+Make sure to run your analysis multiple times with different prices to determine the cost of power and its value.
 You can also change the difficulty level to see the impact on the analysis.
-Calculate the price at which bitcoin mining becomes profitable and also your breakeven price.
+Calculate the price at which mining becomes profitable and your breakeven price.

 What is crypto mining?